Trinity Church (Boston): Art and architecture

 Its interior murals, which cover over 21500 sqft were completed entirely by American artists.
 Richardson and Brooks decided that a richly colored interior was essential and turned to John La Farge (1835–1910) for help.
 La Farge had never performed a commission on this scale, but realized its importance and asked only for his costs to be covered.
 The results established La Farge's reputation.

 The church's windows were originally clear glass at consecration in 1877, with one exception, but soon major windows were added.
 Four windows were designed by Edward Burne-Jones and executed by the studio of William Morris.
 Another four windows were exceptional commissions by John La Farge, and revolutionized window glass with their layering of opalescent glass.
-The suter window was painted by Charles Mills.
+The Suter window (donated by Hales W. Suter) was painted by Charles Mills.

-Trinity Church is the only church in the United States and the only building in Boston that has been honored as one of the "Ten Most Significant Buildings in the United States" by the American Institute of Architects (AIA).
+Trinity Church is the only church in the United States and the only building in Boston that has been honored as one of the "Ten Most Significant Buildings in the United States" by the American Institute of Architects.
 In 1885, architects voted Trinity Church as the most important building in the U.S.; Trinity Church is the only building from the original 1885 list still included in the AIA's current top ten list.
 The building was designated a National Historic Landmark on December 30, 1970.